sw2719/steam-account-switcher/README.md

 * If you previously set auto-login for that account, It just works.
 * It might show login prompt if you didn't login for a while.
 Steam doesn't let you auto-login after certain period of time.
 If this is the case, refer to below.

 * If you did not, Login prompt will appear when Steam launches.
 Make sure that the 'Remember my Password' is checked.
 Then enter your password and login as you normally would.
 You will need to enter your Steam Guard code if Mobile Authenticator is enabled.
 Next time you switch to that account, it will login automatically without entering Username / Password and Steam Guard code.

+# Changelogs (for last 3 versions)
+* Changed first launch behaviour (v1.5)
+* Bug fixes (v1.5)
+* Added auto-updating (v1.5)
+* Now your profile names are displayed (v1.5)
+* Added settings functionality (v1.5)

+* Added soft shutdown of Steam (v1.4)
+* Added ability to import accounts from Steam (v1.4)

+* Reduced UI flickering (v1.3)
+* Multi language support (v1.3)

+# Upcoming Features / Improvements
+* UI for settings (v1.5.1)
+* Improving code & readability (Continuous)

+# Source code information
+* Written in Python 3.7
+* Do not run updater.py in python interpreter.
+It's designed to run only in frozen environment.
+* Requests, packaging, psutil, and gettext module are required.
+* threading module needs to be installed if you are using Python version under 3.7.
+* Source code is written in English.
+Translation to other languages is done with gettext.
+* Keep in mind that I'm _quite_ new to Python.
+I'm sorry if my code is dirty, hard to read, or poorly written.

 # Screenshots
 ![window](https://user-images.githubusercontent.com/22590718/63221824-87af7e00-c1d9-11e9-96e2-87508d2128b5.png)